underscoreio/essential-slick/src/pages/basics.md

 import slick.driver.H2Driver.api._
 ~~~

 Slick makes heavy use of implicit conversions and extension methods, so we generally need to include this import anywhere where we're working with queries or the database.
-[Chapter 4](#Modelling) looks at working with different drivers.
+[Chapter 4](#Modelling) looks how you can keep a specific database driver out of your code until necessary.

 ### Defining our Schema